whilefun/MakerBits/RadioToNowhere/README.txt

 -->Could put weight on "how much static to mix in" based on "how close the dial is to the station" value -->Would require all samples have same bitrate, sample rate, are mono, etc.

+-Record outgoing communication, store it, and randomly play it back on a frequency with some modified audio effects!

 --http://hyperphysics.phy-astr.gsu.edu/hbase/Electronic/opampvar5.html

 -or maybe have one Arduino command several MP3 modules via serial commands and have each module playback a different file from its SD card